Main Menu | Site Map | Search | Contact | Copyright

 Chicago & Pittsburg.
 During her graduate studies at the University of Chicago she served as a teaching assistant, intern, counselor, and research associate under Carl Rogers (1902 - 1987).
 Those years, 1953-60, under the influence of Rogers, marked a phenomenal growth in client centered therapy.
 By 1960 her experience as a therapist and Research Associate earned her an invitation to the faculty at Duquesne University in Pittsburg.
 As Chairman of the Department of Psychology from 1962 to 1967 she participated in establishing a unique program in existential psychology.
 She participated in leading workshops nationally with the Institute of Man and laid the foundation for a counseling center at Duquesne University that served as a model for others.

-(left) Alice ca. 2004PATHWAY STUDIO.
-From 1968 to the end of her life Alice played an active role in Roman's work as Director of his Pathway Studio.
-During the 1970's their shared interest in collaborative creative work led to several projects as "Life Design Associates".
+PATHWAY STUDIO.
+From 1968 to the end of her life Alice played an active role in my studio as Studio Director.
+During the 1970's our shared interest in collaborative creative work led us to several projects as "Life Design Associates".
 This included an original installation, "Spring Ritual", for Steve Joy's Trajectory Gallery in London, Ontario (Canada).
-Alice, who, with Roman, had followed a course in Fortran at the Control Data Institute, took an active interest in his algorist work.
-She helped create and build the word dictionaries that Roman used for the "Sayings of Omphalos" in the "Magic Hand of Chance" (1982-84).
+Alice joined me in taking a course in Fortran at the Control Data Institute and took an active interest in my algorist work.
+She helped create and build the word dictionaries that I used for the "Sayings of Omphalos" in the "Magic Hand of Chance" (1982-84).
 Her knowledge of language and structure as well as her natural bent for word-play and alliteration contributed immensely to the quality of the "Sayings of Omphalos".
 In 1989-90 she assisted in executing the 125 original front and end-pieces for the limited edition of the excerpt from George Boole's Derivation of the Laws...".
 Serving as Program Coordinator, Alice made important contributions to the organization and implementation of the Fourth International Symposium on Electronic Art (1993).

-Alice & Roman in front of
+Alice & Roman in front of the Upsidedown Mural,

 Fred Rogers Center

-August 2, 2008.WIM: THE UPSIDEDOWN BOOK & MURAL In 2008 Roman resurrected drawings for WIM: the Upsidedown Book, a book created in the early 1970's.
+In 2008 I resurrected my drawings for WIM: the Upsidedown Book, a book we created in the early 1970's.
 The Upsidedown Book was a joint project created in the 1970's with Alice as "wordsmith".
-She forged the imaginary words for this book that can be read in either direction.
+She forged the imaginary words for this book that can be read from either direction with its upside being also its downside or vice versa.
+The book's front side is also its back side and vice versa.
 This book was resurrected, revised and published in 2008 for the dedication of the Fred Rogers Center.

 Notes on Alice & Sandplay Therapy